 - Bright indirect light or some morning sun is best.
 They will thrive in front of a north-facing or east window.

 - A plant in a 6" (15cm) plant should be watered when the soil is dry about 1/2"below the soil surface.
-A plant is a 10"(25cm) pot can dry out about an 1" or so.
+A plant is a 10"(25cm) pot can dry out about an inch or two (about 3-5cm).
 It is better to err on the dry side, if you aren't sure.

 - Water a 6" (15cm) plant with about a pint (almost 1/2 liter)of water and a dracaena in a 10" (25cm) pot should take up to 2 quarts (almost 2 liters) when necessary.